Duke-of-Lizard/underground-voxel-viewer-for-laymen/README.md

 Make the data available in a popular AEC circles

 ## NetCDF transform
-for use of commercial software
+for use of commercial software like ArcGIS

 ## other unexplored routes